HemalathaRamanujam2022/us_accidents_analysis/README.md

     can design alternative highways to ease the traffic.

--   The traffic control department can use this data to predict delays on certain highways base on past incidents and possibly deploy more patrol cars on accident prone highways.
+-   The traffic control department can use this data to predict delays on certain highways based on past incidents and possibly deploy more patrol cars on accident prone highways.

--   Natural Language Processing ML algorithms can be used on the human coded accident description field to extract more patterns on the data.
+-   Natural Language Processing ML algorithms can be used on the human- coded accident description field to extract more patterns on the nature of the accident.

 ## <ins>Analytics</ins>